 Not All Sober Living Homes Are Created Equal

-This is important, and we will discuss it in detail later on in this series.
-But the briefing, the sober living business is mostly unregulated in most states.
-One can rent any house, install a few beds, and refer to it as sober living.
+This matters, and we’ll cover it in depth later in this series.
+But the short version: the sober living industry is largely unregulated in most states.
+Anyone can rent a house, put a few beds in it, and call it sober living.

-This is why the fact that a facility is state-licensed and certified by an accredited organization is important.
-Pennsylvania has the Department of Drug and Alcohol Programs (DDAP) that licenses recovery houses.
-The National Alliance of Recovery Residences (NARR) offers a voluntary system of certifying homes on four levels according to their structure and services.
+That’s why it matters whether a facility is state-licensed and certified by a recognized organization.
+In Pennsylvania, the Department of Drug and Alcohol Programs (DDAP) licenses recovery houses.
+The National Alliance for Recovery Residences (NARR) provides a voluntary certification system that classifies homes into four levels based on structure and services.

 When you’re evaluating any sober living home, ask about: